greearb/lanforge-scripts/lanforge_client/examples/query_metrics/README.md

 Metrics data is output as CSV.
 Available data is as follows:
 - Port metrics: Data in 'Port Mgr' tab
 - CX metrics: Data in 'Layer-3' tab
+   - This includes CX endpoint metrics (data in 'L3 Endps' tab)
 - vAP-associated station(s) metrics: Data in 'vAP Stations' tab

 By default, the script also clears port and CX counters for specified LANforge ports (including vAPs) and CXs.
 To disable this, specify the `--no_clear_port_counters` and `--no_clear_cx_counters` arguments, respectively.
 Clearing vAP-associated stations counters is not currently supported.